Ewell: Sports, recreation and leisure

 In Ewell Court, there is a King George's Field in memorial to King George V. Also at the King George's Field, there is Ewell Athletics Track, a UK Athletics Class B track where Epsom and Ewell Harriers, founded in 1890, have trained since the 1950s.
 The Harrier Centre, a small sports centre also containing a children's soft play area, was built as an addition to the athletics track in 2000.
 Ewell Tennis Club is on the western edge of Ewell Village.

 Ewell is also home to Ewell St Mary's Morris Men.
 Founded in 1979, further to a bequest from the then Vicar, Peter Hogben, for the annual Village Fete – the Team danced into The Morris Ring in the late 1980s and now have many dances in their repertoire.
 They dance Cotswold Morris and sport black top hats, red and white baldrics and ribbons.

 Ewell is on the London Outer Orbital Path (London Loop) walking route.
 The path heads through South Cheam into Warren Farm and Nonsuch Park via East Ewell, before crossing into Ewell Village passing Ewell Castle School.
 It passes through Bourne Hall (at the main source of the Hogsmill River) before heading along the Hogsmill Open Space past the Kingston borough border.

 Transport

-Ewell is served by two railway stations: Ewell West, which has services towards London Waterloo, Dorking and Guildford, and Ewell East, which has services towards London Victoria, Dorking and Horsham.
+Ewell is served by two railway stations: Ewell West, which has services towards London Waterloo, Dorking and Guildford, and Ewell East, which has services towards London Victoria, London Bridge, Dorking and Horsham.
 Both stations are in London fare zone 6.

 Bus services in Ewell include the TfL-operated 293, 406, 418, 467, S2 and non-TfL operated E5 and E16 providing links to Morden, Kingston Upon Thames and Chessington.